sayankoley/sayankoley/README.md

 📅 *Jul 2020 – Current*

 - Built and maintained responsive websites using **HTML, CSS, and JavaScript** ensuring cross-browser compatibility.
-- Worked extensively with **React, Redux, Context API, and useReducer**.
+- Worked extensively with **React, Next, Redux, Context API, and useReducer**.
 - Integrated REST APIs with **Axios**.
 - Developed reusable UI components with **Tailwind CSS** and **Material UI**.
 - Customized **WordPress sites** with child themes, plugins, CPTs, and ACF.